-Sian has been an MC and motivational speaker for a number of Victorian secondary schools, including: Croydon Secondary College, MacRobertson Girls High School, McKinnon High School, Ballarat Grammar School, Scotch College, MLC and The Peninsula School.
+Sian has been an MC and motivational speaker for a number of Victorian secondary schools, including: Croydon Secondary College, MacRobertson Girls High School, McKinnon High School, Ballarat Grammar School, Scotch College, MLC, Woodleigh and The Peninsula School.

-Recent hosting gigs include a conversation with singer/songwriter/novelist Holly Throsby for the Wheeler Centre, a conversation with members of Back to Back theatre ensemble for the Melbourne International Arts Festival, and an In Conversation with Professor Tim Flannery for the Wheeler Centre.
-Future gigs include hosting The Classics symphony and opera concerts for the City of Stonnington in February 2017.
+Recent gigs include a public conversation with members of Back to Back theatre ensemble for the 2016 Melbourne International Arts Festival and hosting The Classics symphony and opera concerts for the City of Stonnington in February 2017.

 Please contact Booked Out for writing-related speaking engagements.
 For all other public engagements, contact Sian directly via the Contact page of this website.

 2017-04-13 11:00 AM